commonhaus/foundation/agreements/sponsorship/README.md

 - Logo recognition on our website and promotional materials
 - Public acknowledgment through our social media channels
+- If sponsorship is designated to support a specific Commonhaus Project, your logo may also appear on that Project’s website

 **Gold** ($25k USD)

-- Two (2) seats on the Advisory Board[^1]
+- Two (2) seats on the Advisory Board[^ab]
-- Premium placement on our website sponsors page and in the Annual Report
+- Premium placement on our website sponsors page and in the Annual Report[^recognition]
     - Website: Full row width, random placement
     - Annual Report: Full row width, alphabetical order
     - Annual Report option: Full-page promotional spotlight OR standard logo placement
     - Logo dimensions: 150px height
     - Extended description of company, product, or service (up to 480 characters excluding whitespace and markup)
+- Eligible for commercial support listing if applicable[^commercial].
 - Joint press release announcing sponsorship

 **Silver** ($15k USD)

-- Two (2) seats on the Advisory Board[^1]
+- Two (2) seats on the Advisory Board[^ab]
-- Featured placement on our website sponsors page and in the Annual Report
+- Featured placement on our website sponsors page and in the Annual Report[^recognition]
     - Website and Annual Report: Half row width, alphabetical order
     - Annual Report option: Half-page promotional spotlight OR standard logo placement
     - Logo dimensions: 150px height, max-width: 300px
     - Short description of company, product, or service (up to 120 characters excluding whitespace and markup)
+- Eligible for commercial support listing if applicable[^commercial].

 **Bronze** ($5k USD)